 Automation Campaign Analytics

-Automation campaigns have the same analytics as bulk campaigns, once they are activated and emails are sent.
+Automation campaigns have the same analytics as marketing campaigns, once they are activated and emails are sent.
 You can see engagement metrics like open and click rates, as well as unsubscribes, bounces, and complaints.

 The stats for Automation campaign do NOT reset when an email is modified or moved around in a sequence.
 So if you want to track performance of a single step in a sequence you may want to pause the step and create a new version to replace it so you can compare engagement stats before/after the changes made.

-1. A single welcome email sent when a new subscriber is added to the list, perhaps with links to best content or info on how often new content will be emailed.
+1. A single welcome email sent when a new subscriber is added to the list or a sequence of emails.

-3. A product/service on-boarding email sequence with tips on using a product or advice from experts.
-This type of sequence can start with an event outside BigMailer and contact record is pushed to BigMailer via an integration.
+2. A product/service on-boarding email sequence with tips on using a product or advice from experts.
+This type of sequence can start with an event outside BigMailer and contact record is pushed to BigMailer via an integration or via an API call from an internal web application.

 3. An email or a sequence triggered by a customer interaction with a website or product.
 For example, if a subscriber visits a specific article they are tagged as interested in a given topic and sent relevant content or promotional emails.
 To set this up you have to add code to your website to fire an API call to BigMailer to either a) update your customer record with info on the action or interest or b) add that customer to a new List which can trigger an Automation campaign.